mhimavamshi/simplecalclang/README.md

 Hence we have to handle operator precedence and left-to-right associativity

+We make the expressions into typed tokens.
+Combining them when needed also (like -3 instead of - and 3 separately).
+Remove all spaces afterwards or not store them.
+They're only for delimiting.
+Validate equal number of parentheses.
+This gives us the list of tokens of the expression to be used for parsing.

 There are currently 2 parsing algorithms used:
 + RecursivePrecedenceReduction:
   which is just my shot at a solution (of course, a bad one) without knowledge. \